Introduction to Textpattern

 Installing Textpattern

 Textpattern’s installation instructions are clear enough.
-At least, I’ve never had any problems.
-I am assuming that you have installed the program and have checked out the various screens and options.
+We will assume that you have installed the program and have checked out the various screens and options.

 Textpattern’s Building Blocks